 Why the confusion?

 Part of the confusion over watermelon’s backstory was because it was such an old, established plant, as well as because historically there was lots of confusion about melon classifications.
 But it was also because watermelon changed over time.
 The “sweet dessert watermelon” known today wasn’t nearly so sweet when it started out.
 Originally it probably was the “water” part of watermelon that was the attraction.
-Over time, and once it was purposely planted and cultivated, Paris believes it began being bred for traits, one of the first of which was to make it sweeter, then probably sweeter still.
+Over time, and once it was purposely planted and cultivated — especially if it was the now-known-of Kordofan melon — Paris believes it began being bred for traits, one of the first of which was to make it sweeter, then probably sweeter still.
 By the 3rd century, watermelon definitely was a sweet dessert, according to Paris, although its flesh might have been a yellow-orange color then.

 Now, even more centuries later, breeders of domesticated watermelon are still breeding for various traits.
 Sweetness, size, and color—as well as seeds or no seeds—all remain in play today.
 What we know for sure is that the hot-weather plant has become beloved wherever it grows, providing an enjoyable break on scorching days and sweltering nights.